hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

-  --addclient [client name]     add a new IKEv2 client using default options (after IKEv2 setup) --exportclient [client name]  export an existing IKEv2 client using default options (after IKEv2 setup) --listclients                 list the names of existing IKEv2 clients (after IKEv2 setup) -h, --help                    show this help message and exit
+  --addclient [client name]     add a new IKEv2 client using default options (after IKEv2 setup) --exportclient [client name]  export an existing IKEv2 client using default options (after IKEv2 setup) --listclients                 list the names of existing IKEv2 clients (after IKEv2 setup) --removeikev2                 remove IKEv2 and delete all certificates and keys from the IPsec database -h, --help                    show this help message and exit

 To customize IKEv2 or client options, run this script without arguments.